Understanding colour temperature for your lighting needs.

 4600k-6500k is called daylight.
 This colour range will mimic daylight.
 It is best used for display areas, security lighting, garages and task lighting.

 When selecting the lighting needed for whatever space your creating be sure to choose right.
+It is always best to get a professional electrician in Edmonton to install your lighting.
 Feel free to contact us if you have any questions or would like a estimate for your project. email@example.com